 - Camping Chairs: You can use them for the beach or the springs.

 - Beach bag: Trust me, it is super nice to have a bag just to throw what you need in and take with you to the beach.
 Just be aware that this bag WILL get sandy.
 Don’t take a precious purse with you, just get a giant tote and go.

 - Theme park bag: A theme park bag will look different than a beach bag.
 You don’t want to carry a huge tote around Disney with you.
 Instead, I would recommend a small backpack.
 Something that can fit some pain killers, a poncho, and a few water bottles.

-Is there anything that I should add?
+Is there anything that I should add to this Florida vacation packing list?
 Comment with your opinions below!